Unveiling Project-Specific Bias in Neural Code Models: Experiments

-\begin{itemize}[leftmargin=*] \item \emph{Type Inference}: The goal of this task is to predict type for variables/parameters/functions in a code snippet written in optionally-typed language.
-In this work, we use the TypeScript dataset\cite{hellendoorn2018deep}.
-During testing, we constrain to only predict variable with and only with the data type that exists in the training set such that the co-domain remains consistent.
-The dataset is then split into 162 projects for IID training and testing (randomly shuffled and split by 80\% and 20\%), 27 and 44 projects for inter-project OOD/adversarial validation and test set.
-We perform a single non-targeted Breadth-First Search step\cite{yefet2020adversarial} on the inter-project samples to form the adversarial set (same for vulnerability detection). \item \emph{Vulnerability Detection}: Previous works formulate vulnerability detection as a sequence/graph classification task, in which given a code snippet, the neural model should learn to predict whether it contains vulnerability or not.
-In this work, we collect 1,000 projects from GitHub which contains vulnerabilities via keyword mapping in commit message.
-The dataset is split into 700 projects for IID training and testing (randomly shuffled and split by 80\% and 20\%), 100 projects and 200 projects for inter-project OOD/adversarial validation and test set respectively.
-Notice that we have balanced the number of vulnerable and non-vulnerable samples in the dataset such that model would not be affected by the data imbalance problem. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \emph{Type Inference}: The goal of this task is to predict the type for variables/parameters/functions in a code snippet written in optionally typed language.
+In this work, we use the TypeScript dataset~\cite{hellendoorn2018deep}.
+After preprocessing, the dataset contains samples from 233 TypeScript projects.
+We follow previous work~\cite{hellendoorn2018deep} and split the dataset by project into 80\%, 10\% and 10\% for inter-project OOD/adversarial training validation and test set.
+The training portion is also randomly shuffled and split by 80-20 proportions for IID train and test.
+We perform a semantic-preserving non-targeted attack~\cite{yefet2020adversarial} by replacing variable/parameters/function names with a set of dummy variables \eg~\{\texttt{var\_0}, \texttt{var\_1}, \texttt{...}\} on the corresponding inter-project samples to form the adversarial set. \item \emph{Vulnerability Detection}: Previous work formulates vulnerability detection as a sequence/graph classification task, in which given a code snippet, the neural model should learn to predict whether it contains vulnerability or not.
+In this work, we collect 999 C-language open-source projects from GitHub that contain vulnerabilities via keyword filtering in the commit message.
+We split the dataset by project into 70\% for IID training and testing (randomly split by 80-20 proportions), 10\% and 20\% for inter-project OOD/adversarial validation and test set.We use the same adversarial set construction as the type inference task. \end{itemize}